KayJay7/rpn-c/README.md

 Building requires a nightly Rust toolchain, because `RAMP` uses nightly features in order to get better performances (namely: lazy_statics, intrinsics, inline assembly).
 Also `RAMP` doesn't support cross-compilation, but that's a minor inconvenience.
 Also, this crate assumes that you are compiling for your local machine, and uses the flag `target-cpu=native` to get better performance by automatically enabling cpu-dependent features, like vectorization.
 This doesn't allow crosscompilation, if you want to crosscompile for a different architecture, you must select a different target cpu.
 Please notice that crosscompilation has not been tested.

+#### Files

+Support for input and output files will be added in future.

+The prompt history and configuration files can be found in your local data directory according to [OS dependent standards](https://crates.io/crates/directories).

 ## Syntax (rpn-l)

 rpn-l is the language used by (and developed for) rpn-c.
 It's not really user friendly, but it works, and will allow you to write your own scripts and functions for your quick calculation needs.